mlafave/sam2pairwise/README.md

 * I: Insertion to the reference, indicated by '-' on the reference sequence.
 * D: Deletion from the reference, indicated '-' on the read sequence.
 * S: Soft clipping.
 These characters are represented normally on the read sequence, and as 'N's on the reference sequence.
+* H: Hard clipping.
+These characters are no longer present in the read sequence, so this value is skipped.
+* P: Padding.
+Represented as an * in both the read and reference sequences.
 * =: Sequence match.
 Treated the same as 'M'.
 * X: Sequence mismatch.
 Treated the same as 'M'.